mxskeen/yt-playlist-title-extractor/README.md

 poetry run streamlit run yt_app/app.py
 ```

 Paste a YouTube playlist URL and click "Fetch Video Titles".
+Use the "Copy or Download" section to copy all titles at once or download a `.txt` file.

 ## Notes
 - Large playlists may take time due to rate limiting.
-- Unreachable titles are shown as "Unavailable video".
- - If `pytube` fails to fetch titles, the app falls back to `yt-dlp` metadata extraction.
+- Titles are fetched via `yt-dlp` metadata extraction.